 Smart Contract: A Disruptive Technology

 Blockchain has become the buzzword these days, and everyone is trying to figure out how to use the technology to their advantage.
-Blockchain can be used in several ways to develop software that has applications in diverse industries.
+Blockchain can be used in several ways to develop software with applications in diverse industries.

-As the name suggests, Blockchain consists of a chain of blocks that has data stored on it.
-If a change needs to be done in one of the blocks, all the previous blocks must be altered.
+As the name suggests, Blockchain consists of a chain of blocks that have data stored on them.
+If a change needs to be made in one of the blocks, all the previous blocks must be altered.
 The data is not stored on one server but on different servers across the globe.
-As a result, the technology is a lot more secure than other technologies, which are currently being used to develop computer systems for firms that rely on software to run their business.
+As a result, the technology is much more secure than other technologies, which are currently used to develop computer systems for firms that rely on software to run their business.

-Smart Contract is an application of Blockchain technology, which is used to record events that are technologically & legally relevant and important for a firm.
-The significant advantage of Smart Contract is that it rules out the possibility of fraud or mistakes, which can be committed by intermediaries or third parties who may record the event manually.
+A smart contract is an application of Blockchain technology used to record events that are technologically and legally relevant and important for a firm.
+The significant advantage of a Smart Contract is that it rules out the possibility of fraud or mistakes, which can be committed by intermediaries or third parties who may record the event manually.
 However, a Smart Contract is not legally enforceable and binding by law.

 How Smart Contracts Function

-Smart Contracts work using conditional statements, which include "if/when…then.." scenarios.
-This basically means that when certain conditions are met, then some actions have to be taken.
-For example, on fulfilment of a requirement, funds will be released, or a vehicle will be registered.
-Thus when the transaction is completed, Blockchain will be updated, and it can only be seen by parties who have permission to do so.
+Smart Contracts work using conditional statements, which include "if/when…then..." scenarios.
+This basically means that when certain conditions are met, some actions have to be taken.
+For example, on fulfilling a requirement, funds will be released, or a vehicle will be registered.
+Thus, when the transaction is completed, the Blockchain will be updated, and it can only be seen by parties who have permission to do so.

 Benefits of Smart Contract